netboxlabs/diode-agent/diode-napalm-agent/README.md

 # diode-napalm-agent

-This is an example agent that demonstrates how NAPALM can be used to ingest information to NetBox by using `diode-sdk-python`
+Diode Agent is a lightweight new device discovery tool (using [NAPALM](https://github.com/napalm-automation/napalm)) that streamlines data entry into NetBox using the [Diode SDK](https://github.com/netboxlabs/diode-sdk-python).

 # Quickstart